mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 The flag `--writable` is to enable the write permission to modify files in the container.

 ??? note
-    We will install the `fakeroot` pakcage on the cluster, so that users can build images without the `sudo` command.
+    The `fakeroot` pakcage will be installed on the cluster, so that users can build images without the `sudo` command.

 Once the needed package are built in the image, you can use it as was shown in the preivious sections.